Drax Power Station CCGT

 A1.
 We submitted an application for a Development Consent Order in May 2018, after consulting with our local authorities, local communities and other stakeholders.
 The Planning Inspectorate accepted our application for consideration in June 2018.
 After an examination, in which registered parties took part, the Secretary of State for Business, Energy and Industrial Strategy granted consent for the project.

 Q2.
 When could the Drax new build CCGT project enter operation?

 A2.
-We could expect to see the project generating electricity from 2023.
+We could expect to see the project generating electricity from the mid 2020s.

 Q3.
 How did Drax consult with local people?